shenfcStanley/QAChat_Prototype/Evaluation.md

 ## Evaluation Overview

-This evaluation assesses the chatbot’s ability to generate clinically accurate, grounded answers from a HER2 breast cancer paper, using Clinical-Knowledge-Embeddings as the default selected strategy and Mistral-7B as the open source LLM.
+This evaluation assesses the chatbot’s ability to generate grounded answers from a HER2 breast cancer paper, using Clinical-Knowledge-Embeddings as the default selected strategy and Mistral-7B as the open source LLM.

 **Assumption:** Based on initial testing, Clinical-Knowledge-Embeddings provided the most clinically relevant retrieval results.
 Thus, evaluation was scoped to this embedding configuration for all 16 queries.